 Top Things to Do in Nagoya, Japan

-A historically important site in japan, Nagoya may not have many of its original buildings but is a unique and interesting city to visit.
+A historically important site in Japan, Nagoya may not have many of its original buildings but it’s a unique and interesting city to visit.

 You can visit any of the different museums, see some ancient reconstructed castles or feast on some eel or other delicious local Nagoya cuisine.